mxr/sqlite-export-for-ynab/README.md

 asyncio.run(sync(token, db, full_refresh))
 ```

-## SQL
+## Relations

-The schema is defined in [create-tables.sql](sqlite_export_for_ynab/ddl/create-tables.sql).
-It is very similar to [YNAB's OpenAPI Spec](https://api.ynab.com/papi/open_api_spec.yaml) however some objects are pulled out into their own tables (ex: subtransactions, loan account periodic values) and foreign keys are added as needed (ex: budget ID, transaction ID).
-You can query the DB with typical SQLite tools.
+The relations are defined in [create-relations.sql](sqlite_export_for_ynab/ddl/create-relations.sql).
+They are 1:1 with [YNAB's OpenAPI Spec](https://api.ynab.com/papi/open_api_spec.yaml) (ex: transactions, accounts, etc) with some additions:

+1. Some objects are pulled out into their own tables so they can be more cleanly modeled in SQLite (ex: subtransactions, loan account periodic values).
+1. Foreign keys are added as needed (ex: budget ID, transaction ID) so data across budgets remains separate.
+1. Two new views called `flat_transactions` and `scheduled_flat_transactions` allow you to query split and non-split transactions easily, without needing to also query `subtransactions` and `scheduled_subtransactions` respectively.

+## Querying

+You can issue queries with typical SQLite tools. *`sqlite-export-for-ynab` deliberately does not implement a SQL REPL.*

 ### Sample Queries